Vyral/ray-shay/_posts/2020-02-14-factor-transportation-into-your-homes-location.md

 {% include youtube.html %}

-Today I’m coming to you from the Solana Beach train station to underscore the importance of considering transportation when buying a home.&nbsp;
+<p style="text-align: center;"><em>Today I’m coming to you from the Solana Beach train station to underscore the importance of considering transportation when buying a home.</em></p>

 It’s another sunny day in beautiful Southern California, and today I’m at the train station in Solana Beach.
 Taking the train from here is a great way to get to Los Angeles, with nearby bus service to the airport.&nbsp;